All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Formation of the solar system/other known planetary systems, geological history of the Earth, Life on Earth, various extinctions + evolutionary leaps,current climate change and potential to mitigate it. xxx

-Convenor: Alan Mathews
+Convenor: Alan Matthews

 Military History